-- 7.1 Standard foot/cycle track bridge loading.
+7.1 Standard foot/cycle track bridge loading.
 The live load due to pedestrian traffic on bridges supporting footways and cycle tracks only shall be treated as uniformly distributed.
-The intensity of pedestrian live load shall vary according to loaded length and any expectation of exceptional crowds. - 7.1.1 Nominal pedestrian live load.
-The nominal pedestrian live load on foot/cycle track bridges shall be as follows: - (a) for loaded lengths of 36m and under, a uniformly distributed live load of 5.0 kN/m; - (b) for loaded lengths in excess of 36m, $k \times 5.0 \text{ kN/m}^2$ where k is the nominal HA UDL for appropriate loaded length (in kN/m) x 10 L + 270 where L is the loaded length (in m).
+The intensity of pedestrian live load shall vary according to loaded length and any expectation of exceptional crowds.

+7.1.1 Nominal pedestrian live load.
+The nominal pedestrian live load on foot/cycle track bridges shall be as follows:

+(a) for loaded lengths of 36m and under, a uniformly distributed live load of 5.0 kN/m^2 ;

+(b) for loaded lengths in excess of 36m, k x 5.0 kN/m2 where k is the nominal HA UDL for appropriate loaded length (in kN/m) x 10 L+270 where L is the loaded length (in m).

-Special consideration shall be given to the intensity of the live load to be adopted on loaded lengths in excess of 36m where exceptional crowds may be expected (as for example, where a footbridge) services a sports stadium).
+Special consideration shall be given to the intensity of the live load to be adopted on loaded lengths in excess of 36m where exceptional crowds may be expected (as for example, where a footbridge services a sports stadium).
+Consideration shall also be given to horizontal dynamic loading due to crowds when the fundamental horizontal natural frequency of the loaded bridge is less than 1.5 Hz (see Appendix B).
 Such loading shall be agreed with the appropriate authority.

-- 7.1.2 Effects due to horizontal loading on pedestrian parapets.
-In the design of the elements of the structure supporting pedestrian parapets\, the nominal load shall be taken as 1.4 kN/m length applied at the top of the parapet and acting horizontally.
-This loading shall be considered to act with the nominal pedestrian live load given in 7.1.1. - 7.1.3 Design load.
-For the live load on foot/cycle track bridges and for the load on pedestrian parapets, $Y{fL}$ shall be taken as follows:
+7.1.2 Effects due to horizontal loading on pedestrian parapets.
+In the design of the elements of the structure supporting pedestrian parapets, the nominal load shall be taken as 1.4 kN/m length applied at the top of the parapet and acting horizontally.
+This loading shall be considered to act with the nominal pedestrian live load given in 7.1.1.

-For the ultimate limit state For the serviceability limit state
+7.1.3 Design load.
+For the live load on foot/cycle track bridges and for the load on pedestrian parapets, γ{fL} shall be taken as follows:

-For combination 1 1.30 1.00

-For combinations 1 & 3 1.25 1.00
+For combination 1 1.50 1.00 For combinations 2 & 3 1.25 1.00

+7.2 Vehicle collision loads on foot/cycle track bridge supports and superstructures.
+The design of foot/cycle track bridge supports for vehicle collision loads shall be in accordance with the appropriate Standard given in the DMRB.
+Clauses 6.8.1 and 6.8.3 to 6.8.6 may still be applicable in certain circumstances where agreed with the appropriate authority.
+For foot/cycle track bridges with minimum new headroom clearance of 5.7m, vehicle collision loads on superstructures need not be applied.
+For foot/cycle track bridges with minimum new headroom clearance of less than 5.7m the vehicle collision loads on superstructures given in Clause 6.8.2 shall not be applied and the impact requirements shall be obtained from the appropriate authority.

-- 7.2 Vehicle collision loads on foot/cycle track bridge supports and superstructures.
-The specified vehicle collision loads in 6.8 to 6.8.6 inclusive shall be considered in the design of foot/cycle track bridges.
-With reference to 6.8.1, where double-sided tensioned corrugated beam or double-sided open box beam safety fencing is provided at a foot/cycle track bridge support, a reduced single nominal load of 50 kN may be considered to act on the support horizontally in any direction up to a height of metres above the carriageway. - 7.3 Vibration serviceability.
-Consideration shall be given to vibration that can be induced in foot/cycle track bridges by resonance with the movement of users and by deliberately induced vibration.
+7.3 Vibration serviceability.
+Consideration shall be given to vibration that can be induced in foot/ cycle track bridges by resonance with the movement of users and by deliberately induced vibration.
 The structure shall be deemed to be satisfactory where its response as calculated in appendix B complies with the limitations specified therein.

-\ Rules for the design of pedestrian parapets in the United Kingdom are set out in the appropriate Department of Transport Technical Memorandum.
+Rules for the design of pedestrian parapets in the United Kingdom are set out in the appropriate Standard given in the DMRB.